-Each section in the fall limited to 18 students.
-In the Fall 6 seats will be reserved for first-year students.
-Fall semester: Professor Hasan (both sections).
-Spring semester each section limited to 25: Professor Shah and Leydon-Hardy.2020-21: Offered in Fall 2020, Spring 2021
+Limited to 25 students.
+In the Fall 10 seats will be reserved for first-year students.
+Fall semester: Professor Hasan.
+Spring semester: Professors George and Shah2022-23: Offered in Fall 2022, Spring 2023

 "All philosophers are wise and Socrates is a philosopher; therefore, Socrates is wise."
 Our topic is this mysterious "therefore."
 We shall expose the hidden structure of everyday statements on which the correctness of our reasoning turns.
 To aid us, we shall develop a logical language that makes this underlying structure more perspicuous.
 We shall also examine fundamental concepts of logic and use them to explore the logical properties of statements and the logical relations between them.
 This is a first course in formal logic, the study of correct reasoning; no previous philosophical, mathematical, or logical training needed.

 One communal lecture and two small-group practice meetings each week.
 There will be three practice sections, each limited to 15 students and section 1 being restricted to first-years.

 Fall semester.
 Professor A. George.2022-23: Offered in Fall 2022